Mumbai: Speeding Skoda driver rams biker near Haji Ali, flees

-Naresh Rathod (31) was headed home to Lower Parel when the Skoda, which was being driven at a speed of over 100 kmph, hit him from behind; his condition is critical and police are trying to solve the hit-and-run case with four digits of the car’s registration number
+Naresh Rathod (31) was headed home to Lower Parel when the Skoda, which was being driven at a speed of over 100 kmph, hit him from behind; his condition is critical

 In proof that no tragedy is big enough to make the city’s speedsters mend their ways, a hit-and-run took place near Haji Ali yesterday, barely 48 hours after advocate Janhavi Gadkar killed two people and injured three while driving drunk on the Eastern Freeway on Tuesday.